FabrizioMontanari/caterel/README.md

 * All base files are in src and development should be done there
 * Run `$ python build.py <--verbose>` in the root folder to compile and copy the files from the source directory
-* Run `$ FLASK_APP=backend/martini.py flask run` in the root folder to start a local development server
+* Run `$ bash dev.sh` in the root folder to start a local development server

 ## Deployment